 The concept of warfare in Islam can be summed up from two decisive statements in the original Islamic texts.
-The first of these statements is a verse of the Quran while the second is a quotation of Prophet Muhammad ﷺ – known as a hadith.
+The first of these statements is a verse from the Quran while the second is a saying of Prophet Muhammad ﷺ – known as a hadith.
 It is important to carefully understand these two statements to grasp the Islamic perspective on fighting and military activities.

 The First Statement

 Allah says in the Quran:

 “Fight in the way of Allah those who fight you but do not transgress.
 Indeed, Allah does not like transgressors.”
 (2:190)